bfillmer/initial-reaction/README.md

 * Any paths leveraged within the codebase are relative to the `app/` directory.
 * Any additional node modules needed by the application should be added to the `vendors` array in `webpack.config.babel.js` so they are concatenated into `vendors.js` on build.
-* Assets leveraged within the `scss` files are relative to `appearance/scss/main.scss`.
-Thus most of the time to access anything within `appearance/img` you would use the following: `url('../img/an-image.png')`.

-## Credits

-* David Huff [davidryanhuff@gmail.com](davidryanhuff@gmail.com): For the Atomic CSS structure, and generally being a badass.